 Purling Brook Falls is the most impressive Gold Coast waterfall in my opinion, found within Springbrook National Park and offers amazing hiking conditions, a breathtaking view from the lookout at the top of the waterfall and a huge swimming hole at the base.
 See my guide to Purlingbrook Falls

 A local’s secret (well not anymore).
 The hike to Lip Falls in itself is stunning.
 You will pass a viewing point looking out to Denham Falls before arriving to Lip Falls, a small waterfall with lots of room to swim and relax.
-You can adventure up and down streak from Lip Falls to find secret areas if you wish.
+You can adventure up and down stream from Lip Falls to find secret areas if you wish.
 See my guide to Lip Falls

 Coomera and Yarrabilgong Falls